A close look at the most 'dope' brand endorsements featuring BTS' Taehyung (V)

 View this post on Instagram

-Indonesian investment company SimInvest brought V on board to tap into a younger market — one that he’s known to have great influence over.
+Indonesian investment company SimInvest took V on for an endorsement to tap into a younger market — one that he’s known to have great influence over.
 The campaign looks at providing investment solutions to millennials and Gen Z — allowing fans to familiarise themselves with the brand through a solo fan meeting.
 Ferita Lie, President Commissioner of Sinar Mas, the conglomerate which owns SimInvest noted that his “passion, talent, creativity, and energetic personality,” making him a perfect fit,” according to Allkpop.
 Reportedly, this partnership saw SimInvest’s popularity soaring, with a sky-rocketing increase in social media followers and app rankings.

 Samsung